buggcatcher/Sorting-Algorithm/README.md

 # Sorting-Algorithm

-In this project, I'll be sorting data on a stack using a limited set of instructions.
-My goal is to use the fewest number of actions possible.
-To succeed, I'll need to manipulate various types of algorithms and carefully choose the most appropriate solution from many options to achieve optimized data sorting.
+The **Push Swap** project consists of creating a program that sorts a stack of integers using a limited set of operations and two stacks (`a` and `b`), while minimizing the number of operations performed.

 ![viualizer](https://github.com/buggcatcher/Sorting-Algorithm/blob/main/visualizer.gif)